 If you haven’t used it yet, it’s definitely worth trying: www.kred.com.
 You can signup for free, all you need is a public Twitter account.

-Bernardo Donkor is a blogger at TechLume and a Social Media Executive for Groupon UK.
+Bernardo Donkor is a blogger and a Social Media Executive for Groupon UK.
 He blogs about social media, technology and startups.
 He is a student at Birkbeck College doing a BA degree in Linguistics and Languages.